friendly-bits/geoip-shell/Documentation/DETAILS.md

 - The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.
 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.
 - When nftables is present during installation, the iptables libraries are not installed.
 - When nftables is not present (and iptables is), both -ipt and -nft libraries are installed, so if you ever upgrade your system to nftables, the suite shouldn't break.
+Installing on OpenWrt via an ipk package will only install libraries for iptables - if you need to upgrade your system later, install the package for nftalbes at that time.
 - The -lib-check-compat script checks for some essential dependencies
 - The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.
 - The -lib-ip-regex script stores regex patterns used in several other scripts for ip addresses validation.